Staff

 Email: fowlercorsi@hood.edu

-Tanith oversaw study abroad and global education operations at George Mason University and the Catholic University of America.
-She then worked at NAFSA: Association of International Educators as Senior Director of study abroad and diversity-leadership initiatives.
-Prior to joining Hood College, Tanith worked as Director of Membership & Outreach at the College Consortium of International Studies (CCIS) where she was responsible for international partnerships and academic collaborations.
+Since 2019, Tanith has served as the Director of Graduate Admission at Hood College.
+Prior to this role, she worked in international higher education, overseeing study abroad and global education programs at George Mason University and the Catholic University of America.
+She later joined NAFSA: Association of International Educators as the Senior Director of study abroad and diversity-leadership initiatives.
+Additionally, Tanith served as the Director of Membership & Outreach at the College Consortium of International Studies (CCIS), overseeing international partnerships and academic collaborations.

-Tanith was born and raised in Monaco and the South of France where she completed a Baccalaureate in Literature & Philosophy with Honors in the French education system.
-She earned a bachelor’s degree in Political Science at the University of California, Riverside and completed her master’s degree in International Communication at American University in Washington, DC.
-Tanith is bilingual in English and French and conversational in Italian and Spanish.
-She has traveled to most continents and is passionate about higher education and cross-cultural engagement.
-Learn more about Tanith through her Hood "Get to Know a Blazer" podcast interview.
+Born and raised in Monaco and the South of France, Tanith completed a Baccalaureate in Literature & Philosophy with Honors in the French education system.
+She earned a bachelor’s degree in Political Science from the University of California, Riverside, and a master’s degree in International Communication from American University in Washington, DC.
+Currently, Tanith is a doctoral student in Organizational Leadership at Hood College.
+She is bilingual in English and French and conversant in Italian and Spanish.
+Having traveled to most continents, she is passionate about higher education and cross-cultural engagement.
+Learn more about Tanith here.

 Tanith is the point of contact for Hood College military graduate applicants.
 She is also the admission liaison for the following programs: